 The Edmonton traffic court process

-Edmonton traffic matters are typically heard at the Edmonton Law Courts Building.
-The first appearance is where the matter is set — either for trial, for resolution discussions, or for another step.
+Edmonton provincial traffic matters are typically heard at the Edmonton Law Courts Building at 1A Sir Winston Churchill Square, a short walk from the Churchill LRT station.
+The first appearance is where the matter is set — either for trial, for resolution discussions, or for another procedural step.
 For most tickets a representative can appear on a driver's behalf, so the driver does not need to attend each step personally.

 What we work on for Edmonton drivers